Steve Wasserman MA (Cantab), MA Integ. Psych., MBACP, ISST (Accred)

 - Work related stress

-If you are a low-wage earner or a student and cannot afford the above fees, I'd be happy to consider making some dispensation in order for us to still work together.
+If you are a low-wage earner or a student and cannot afford my fee, I'd be happy to consider making some dispensation in order for us to still work together.

 Please get in touch to discuss this further.